 If you have ordered a taxi and are waiting outside your hotel, do not assume that the taxi that stops in front of you is the one you called.
 Always ask ‘Who are you waiting for?’ and if they say your name, you know it’s the correct one.
 If you are still not convinced, ask ‘Where are you taking me?’
 This also applies to share services such as Uber.
 Sometimes, a hotel will tell you the registration number of the taxi coming to meet you and this is always helpful.

 Never agree to share a taxi with anyone else unless you already know them.
 Never allow yourself to be outnumbered within a vehicle.
 If you see someone else enter your taxi after you have taken your seat – do what I did when it happened to me once, leave the taxi immediately – don’t question – just leave.
-From the time that third person entered the taxi, it took me only a few seconds to grab my bag and leave, and despite the protest of the taxi driver, I kept walking away.
+From the time the third person entered the taxi, it took me only a few seconds to grab my bag and leave, and despite the protest of the taxi driver, I kept walking away.
 This is an excellent example of taking control of a situation.

 One of my most important travel tips relates to the situation if someone approaches you at an airport, bus station, or train terminal offering you a taxi service – immediately say no, or ignore and just keep walking.
-At best, you are going to be terribly overcharged, at worst, you could end up in personal danger.
+At best, you are going to be overcharged, at worst, you could end up in personal danger.
 If the transport hub has a registered taxi service (such as a desk where you pay a certain fee and are given a voucher) use it, or head to the taxi queue.
 In summary – never, ever accept any taxi service by someone who approaches you at a transport hub – they may say they have a good price or bargain for you but it never is the case.

 Beware Of The Overly Friendly Stranger

 A difficult one to decipher.
-In some countries everyone is friendly (especially Africa, Middle East and India) so gauging the difference between a genuine person or someone with nefarious purposes is not easy.
+In some countries, everyone is friendly (especially Africa, Middle East and India) so gauging the difference between a genuine person or someone with nefarious purposes is not easy.
 If you feel something is not right, you are usually correct.
 Your intuition is always a great ally when you are travelling.
 If you are unsure about someone you have just met, be courteous but don’t let your guard down.

 Don’t Get Distracted in a Crowd

-These are long standing techniques for theft and these usually occur in crowded places.
+These are long-standing techniques for theft and these usually occur in crowded places.
 The first one is when a child or other adult talks to you and when an accomplice approaches you from elsewhere to pick your pockets.
 The other technique is if someone wants to get ‘touchy’ after you have just met them, whether in a playful manner (such as a mock game of martial arts) or in an affectionate way – this is a warning sign.
-One of the those touches can involve lifting something from your pocket.
+One of those touches can involve lifting something from your pocket.
 Picking pockets is harder if it’s an internal pocket and taking something from your bag is easier if the bag is on your back or at your side.

 Again, use your common sense – if something doesn’t feel right, excuse yourself and walk away.
 If the person you are concerned about tries to stall you from leaving – walk away more quickly and without a word – don’t engage in conversation that will keep you in a potentially dangerous situation for longer.
 This is another excellent example of taking control of a situation.